 How can you prevent that financial loss as much as possible?
 Here are some steps that you can implement in your restaurant today.

-Step 1: Create a system to accurately predict your needs
+Step 1: Create a system to accurately predict your food supplies needs

 Before you can get started, you need to establish a system for forecasting your customer numbers and food supply needs.